dmlarionov/yarp-experiment/README.md

 Finally, try to access Page 2 (`/demo/page2`) – you'll be redirected to login page (`/auth/login`) by the gateway authentication handler because it distinguishes between page paths and APIs.
 Check how it works in the [ApiGateway authentication handler](./api-gateway/AuthenticationHandler.cs).

-If you try to authorize using wrong username / password (check [AuthController of AuthorizationService](./authorization-service/Controllers/AuthController.cs)) you'll be warned about wrong password and after 3 attempts locked (until unauthorized session expiration).
+If you try to login using wrong username / password you'll be warned about wrong password and after 3 attempts locked (until unauthorized session expiration).
+Check [AuthController of AuthorizationService](./authorization-service/Controllers/AuthController.cs).

 ## John (basic user)

-Login (`/auth/login`) using username `John` and password `pwd`.
+Login using username `John` and password `pwd`.

 Open the Page 2 (`/demo/page2`) – you'll get successful (200) response.